 There is also an expectation that there will be more demand in the current vegetable oil industry market from the recovery trend of household, food industry and related industries including the alternative energy sector.
-Although Thailand and the rest of the world faced the epidemic of COVID-19, resulting in a decrease in demand in the food industry but household demand has helped to support the market's demand for vegetable oil.
 The overall vegetable oil market in Thailand is estimated to be worth approximately 20 billion Baht each year, with a growth rate of about 8-10 percent every year.
 Manufacturers to produce alternative energy are constantly increasing, resulting in new producers entering the vegetable oil market and to be used as raw materials for the production of alternative energy.
-The vegetable oils can be classified according to each type, there are 7 types of:
+The vegetable oils can be classified according to each type, there are 7 types of;

-Coconut Oil
+- 1) Coconut Oil

-Palm Oil
+- 2) Palm Oil

-Sunflower Seed Oil
+- 3) Sunflower Seed Oil

-Rice bran Oil
+- 4) Rice bran Oil

-Peanut Oil
+- 5) Peanut Oil

-Sesame Oil
+- 6) Sesame Oil

-Safflower Seed Oil
+- 7) Safflower Seed Oil